stayugly/lavamachine/site/content/vr-live-painting/_index.md

     We will paint live on a big screen for events like author

     readings, concerts, theatres and festivals.
 VR Live Painting will massivly intensify your main act in a perfect symbiose.

-Give your audience a refreshing and unforgettable experience.
+    Boring Powerpoint Presentations: We als do "Grafic Recording in VR" for meetings, which still is very unique at the moment,  but will become the state of art very soon.
+Give your audience a refreshing and unforgettable experience!
+Contact us.
 videoList:
   video1:
     headline: Author Reading – “Discworld”